ShangdeHan/Robbie_Platform/ProjectDocument.md

 For the narrative design, I design a background story that help our team design the gameplay logic, game levels, and make player have a better game experience.
 By knowing the background, player can figure out their final mission of the game.

 The background story is: Robbie left his home since childhood.
 In order to survive, he needs to find food by stealing.
-After years of experience, Roobie has super athletic ability and a smart brain and became a well-known local robber.
-One day, someone found Roobie and wanted to hire him to steal gems in an underground warehouse of a rich man.
-After the mission is completed, Roobie can get a lot of money and no longer worry about survival.
-Roobie does not want to give up this chance, so his adventure begins…
+After years of experience, Robbie has super athletic ability and a smart brain and became a well-known local robber.
+One day, someone found Robbie and wanted to hire him to steal gems in an underground warehouse of a rich man.
+After the mission is completed, Robbie can get a lot of money and no longer worry about survival.
+Robbie does not want to give up this chance, so his adventure begins…

-The narrative present in game levels, in each level, people need to collect gems/coins in order to go to the next level, and the reason why Robbie is taking these gems is because these gems will bring him a better life.
-And the map of each level is design based on the underground warehouse.
+The narrative present in game levels.
+At each level, people need to collect gems/coins in order to go to the next level.
+The reason why Robbie is taking these gems is that these gems will bring him a better life.
+And the map of each level was designed based on the underground warehouse.

-Also, the narrative present in game movement, such as some special skill Robbie has.
-Super jump (crouch- jump) this skill reflects the reason why Robbie become a well-known local robber.
+Also, the narrative present in game movement, such as some special skills Robbie has.
+Super jump (crouch- jump) reflects the reason why Robbie becomes a well-known local robber.

 ## Press Kit and Trailer